Report: Colorado reaches out to Eric Bieniemy

 It would have ranked as a huge surprise if the University of Colorado hadn’t contacted alum Eric Bieniemy about its vacant head coaching job.

-Buffaloes Athletic Director Rick George has reached out to the Chiefs offensive coordinator, Mike Klis of 9News reports.
+But Buffaloes Athletic Director Rick George has reached out to the Chiefs offensive coordinator as expected, Mike Klis of 9News reports.

 Colorado and Bieniemy have “preliminary mutual interest,” Klis adds.

-The Buffaloes are trying to replace Mel Tucker, who is leaving after only one season to go to Michigan State.
+The Buffaloes are seeking to replace Mel Tucker, who is leaving after only one season to go to Michigan State.

 Interim coach Darrin Chiaverini will interview for the full-time job, Klis reports.